John Morgan Wells: Career

 Carolina from 1969 to 1972, and in 1970 and 1972 he was Assistant Professor of Physiology at the School of Medicine, University of North Carolina.
 From 1972 to 1979 he was Science Coordinator for Marine Biology at the Manned Undersea Science and Technology Office.
 From 1979 to 1991 he was Director of the Diving Program, and from 1984 to 1985 Guest Scientist at the Naval Medical Research Institution, and from 1991 to retirement in 1995, Director of the NOAA Experimental Diving Unit.

 Wells started an advanced training course in hyperbaric medicine for physicians at the NOAA Diving Center in Seattle, which he presented for several years.

+Safety and training

 Wells, Jim Devereaux and Charlie Depping founded the Undersea Research Foundation, which Wells was involved in after retiring from NOAA.
 Its BAYLAB research facility was developed in 1991 to educate people about underwater life in Chesapeake Bay.

 Wells was a member of the International Board of Advisors of IAND, Inc./IANTD; Chief Scientist for the Scientific Cooperative Operational Research Foundation (SCORE); member of the Undersea and Hyperbaric Medical Society, the American Academy of Underwater Sciences and National Association of Diver Medical Technology.